surveashwini/Javascript-concepts/README.md

 	isNan function returns true if the argument is not a number otherwise it is false.

 ## 5.What are the features of JavaScript?
-	•	It is a lightweight, interpreted programming language.
+	*	It is a lightweight, interpreted programming language.
-	•	It is designed for creating network-centric applications.
+	*	It is designed for creating network-centric applications.
-	•	It is complementary to and integrated with Java.
+	*	It is complementary to and integrated with Java.
-	•	It is an open and cross-platform scripting language.
+	*	It is an open and cross-platform scripting language.

 ## 6. Is JavaScript a case-sensitive language?
 	Yes, JavaScript is a case sensitive language.
 The language keywords, variables, function names, and any other        		identifiers must always be typed with a consistent capitalization of letters.

 ## 7. What are the advantages of JavaScript?
-	•	Less server interaction − You can validate user input before sending the page off to the server.
+	*Less server interaction − You can validate user input before sending the page off to the server.
 This saves server 		traffic, which means less load on your server.
-	•	Immediate feedback to the visitors − They don’t have to wait for a page reload to see if they have forgotten to enter something.
+	*Immediate feedback to the visitors − They don’t have to wait for a page reload to see if they have forgotten to    		enter something.
-	•	Increased interactivity − You can create interfaces that react when the user hovers over them with a mouse or activates them via the keyboard.
+	*Increased interactivity − You can create interfaces that react when the user hovers over them with a mouse or 		    activates them via the keyboard.
-	•	Richer interfaces − You can use JavaScript to include such items as drag-and-drop components and sliders to give a Rich Interface to your site visitors.
+	*Richer interfaces − You can use JavaScript to include such items as drag-and-drop components and sliders to give a 		rich Interface to your site visitors.

 ## 8.Between JavaScript and an ASP script, which is faster?